bocadilloproject/aiodine/README.md

 ### Factory providers

-Instead of returning a value, a factory provider returns a _function_.
-This allows to build providers that can be reused for a variety of inputs.
+Instead of returning a scalar value, factory providers return a _function_.
+Factory providers are useful to implement reusable providers that accept a variety of inputs.

-This is a _design pattern_ more than anything else.
+> This is a _design pattern_ more than anything else.
 In fact, there's no extra code in aiodine to support this feature.

 The following example defines a factory provider for a (simulated) database query: